-(1) Earnings per common share is based on weighted average shares of common stock outstanding during the period.

-U.S. Generally Accepted Accounting Principles ("U.S. GAAP") requires that total return be calculated as the change in net asset value per share during the period plus declared dividends per share, divided by the beginning net asset value per share.
-Our total return set forth in the table above for the years ended December 31, 2020, 2019, 2018, 2017, and 2016 reflects the Adviser's waivers of its right to receive a portion of the Management Fee and Incentive Fees with respect to our ownership of shares of common stock of Triangle Capital Corp. and Oxford Square Capital Corp.
-The Management Fee, excluding the effects of the waivers, would have been \$28.6 million, \$24.3 million, and \$24.3 million for the years ended December 31, 2018, 2017, and 2016, respectively.
-The Incentive Fee excluding the effects of the waiver would have been \$30.5 million, \$25.5 million, and \$22.7 million for the years ended December 31, 2018, 2017, and 2016, respectively.
+- (1) Earnings per common share-basic is based on weighted average shares of common stock outstanding during the period and earnings per share-diluted is based on the if-converted method assuming conversion of all convertible securities as the beginning of the period. - (2) U.S. Generally Accepted Accounting Principles ("U.S. GAAP") requires that total return be calculated as the change in net asset value per share during the period plus declared dividends per share, divided by the beginning net asset value per share.
+Our total return set forth in the table above for the year ended December 31, 2021 reflects the Adviser's waiver of its right to receive a portion of the Management Fee pursuant to the Leverage Waiver.
+The Management Fee, excluding the effects of the Leverage Waiver would have been \$37.1 million.
+The Adviser did not waive any Incentive Fees for the year ended December 31, 2021.
+Our total return set forth in the table above for the years ended December 31, 2020, 2019, 2018, and 2017 reflects the Adviser's waivers of its right to receive a portion of the Management Fee and Incentive Fees with respect to our ownership during that period of shares of common stock of Triangle Capital Corp. and Oxford Square Capital Corp.
+The Management Fee, excluding the effects of the waivers, would have been \$28.6 million and \$24.3 million for the years ended December 31, 2018 and 2017, respectively.
+The Incentive Fee excluding the effects of the waiver would have been \$30.5 million, and \$25.5 million for the years ended December 31, 2018 and 2017, respectively.
 The Adviser did not waive any Management Fees or Incentive Fees for the years ended December 31, 2020 and 2019.
 The corresponding impact on the total return calculation is not material.